Reviews You Can Rely On

 Holds more odor than Merino

 We've tested versions of the Arc'teryx Rho Hoody over many years, and it still stands out as our go-to synthetic for all technical missions.
 The interior is fleece lined with wicking power that does a good job of moving moisture away from the skin.
-We love the fitted design that is stretchy and incredibly easy to layer, plus the neck warmer, hood, and full-face balaclava that offers versatile warmth and protection from the elements.
+We love the fitted design, which is stretchy and incredibly easy to layer, plus the neck warmer, hood, and full-face balaclava, which offers versatile warmth and protection from the elements.
 The hood even has a small opening for a ponytail to reduce bulk.
-This is one of the most versatile base layer tops we've tested, performing well on ski tours in Colorado to mega rafting missions in the Grand Canyon.
+This is one of the most versatile base layer tops we've tested, performing well from ski tours in Colorado to mega rafting missions in the Grand Canyon.
 As is true with most synthetics, wear and tear is minimal, even after being put through the wringer.
 Tried, tested, and truly awesome.

-To benefit from the increased levels of comfort and warmth due to the fleece lining on the interior of this base layer, you must sacrifice a certain amount of breathability.
-If you're seeking a top that better balances warmth and breathability, consider the similarly priced Black Diamond Solution 150 Merino Quarter Zip.
-For the Rho Hoody, we instead suggest using this drawback to your advantage by wearing this layer as a stand-alone piece during the change of season to create a barrier between your sensitive skin and those cold north winds.
-This layer is also more expensive than other synthetic options.
-However, given that it is one of the most time-tested pieces that we've had the opportunity to use, the value of performance you get out of it is definitely worth the investment.
-The Rho Hoody is best for someone seeking a synthetic layer that's durable and technical and looks great to boot.
+To benefit from the increased levels of comfort and warmth due to the fleece lining on the interior of this base layer, you must sacrifice a certain amount of breathability and anticipate a bit more odor retention.
+But when it comes to the Rho Hoody, we suggest using this drawback to your advantage.
+Rather than focusing solely on how you will layer it, consider wearing this top as a stand-alone piece during the change of seasons to create a barrier between your sensitive skin and those cold northern winds.
+Or, if you're seeking a top that better balances warmth and breathability and you are game to try a Merino-synthetic blend, you will want to take a look at the similarly priced Black Diamond Solution 150 Merino Quarter Zip.
+Another option is to sacrifice a degree of warmth for a big step up in breathability.
+If that's the right recipe for you, the Patagonia Capilene Thermal Weight Zip-Neck is a great option to consider.
+It's worth noting that the Rho Hoody is more expensive than other synthetic options.
+However, given that it is one of the most time-tested pieces we've had the opportunity to use, the performance value you get out of it is definitely worth the investment.
+That said, the Rho Hoody is best for someone seeking a synthetic layer that's durable, technical, and looks great to boot.
+If budget is a constraint, the REI Co-op Midweight Base Layer Crew is an excellent value for a high-quality synthetic.

 Read more: Arc'teryx Rho Hoody review